ericbrooke/setup_ruby_rails/README.md

 ```
 Common issue - [Error: Permission denied (publickey)](https://help.github.com/articles/error-permission-denied-publickey/)

-##A - Setup ruby version management - RVM or rbenv - choose one
+## Step 12 - A - Setup ruby version management - RVM or rbenv - choose one

 _Why do it need it?_ In your future there are likely to be several versions of ruby on your machine, maybe with different Gem sets for each.